clamytoe/kitchenware_classifier/README.md

 └── train.py
 ```

+> **NOTE:** I've included the model, `fastai_model.pkl`, but due to it's size, GitHub complained about it.
+If I have to remove it, you will have to build your own, or use the provided Docker [image](https://hub.docker.com/r/clamytoe/kitchenware-clf), which has it.

 ## Initial setup

 First thing to do is to create or change directories into wherever you keep all of your projects.